 Our Approach

-This page explains how we think about the test and how the report is best read.
-The aim is not to squeeze a person into a narrow type, but to help them see their inner world with more honesty and wholeness.
+This page explains the approach behind the Enneagram test and how we suggest reading the report.
+The goal is not to force a person into a fixed label, but to help them see their personality pattern with more honesty, balance, and clarity.

 1